-“The feeling of jealousy is: Banging around, giving birth to a rocket of desire that you don’t line up with, but someday else does.
+“The feeling of jealousy is: Banging around, giving birth to a rocket of desire that you don’t line up with, but somebody else does.
 And what we want you to realize is just because they’ve lined up with it, and achieved it, does not mean they have taken it away from you, because there’s no shortage in this.” —Abraham

 There is no shortage.
 Jealousy is not the pathway to manifesting.

 You can have everything you want.
 Offering a vibration of positive expectation and anticipation is how you will attract what you want.